Updated November 2025

 A student/resident’s appearance contributes to both the establishment and maintenance of a positive dentist-patient relationship.
 Thus, appearance must be neat and clean and in accordance with public expectations of professional dress to constructively contribute to this relationship.
 Students/residents must also appear in clinic with clean hands, nails, hair, body and clothing.
 Hair, including facial hair, must not interfere with the safe use of instruments and equipment in clinic or laboratories.
 Body odors must be controlled, including avoidance of perfumes and aftershaves that could aggravate patient allergies or be considered noxious at close range.
 Violations of these codes may result in dismissal from the clinics.
 Repeated violations may result in a failing course grade.

 Requests for leaves of absence must be made in writing to the Program Director.
 All requests must be supported by adequate written documentation describing the basis for such request.
-A request form will be given to the student/resident by the program director.
-Refer to Appendix I for information requested on the Leave of Absence Form.
+Program Directors can provide the Leave of Absence Form.
+Refer to Appendix D for the information requested on the Leave of Absence Form.

 Advanced education trainees should be in regular contact with Program Directors regarding specific requirements.
 The information below is provided as a supplement to program information and guidelines.

 Students/residents in university programs (certificate programs in Advanced Education in General Dentistry, Endodontics, Oral and Maxillofacial Pathology, Orthodontics, Periodontics, Prosthodontics, and Orofacial Pain; MS programs in Biomaterials, Oral Sciences, and Orthodontics; and PhD program in Oral Biology) follow the written policies of UB’s Graduate School for due process in issues of academic integrity and resolving grievances.
-Appendices C and D outline the Academic Integrity policies and process, and Appendices E and F outline the Grievance policies and process.
+Complete policies are available in the Graduate School Policy Library.

 Faculty and student representatives from each department at SDM are identified each fall to ensure a suitable pool for decanal and Graduate School hearing committees.